KonnerEL/Smarty/README.md

         @reverts
 ```

-If the relationated entities are the same type, we can re-write on the following way:
+If the relationated entities are the same type, we can re-write `@subjects` on the following way:
 ```java
     @subjects[Account]
 ```